-There are three main commonly used memory cells you will find on SSD drives.
+You will find three main commonly used memory cells on SSD drives.

-The memory cell typically consists of a single MOSFET (Metal Oxide Semiconductor Field-effect Transistor).
+The memory cell typically comprises a single MOSFET (Metal Oxide Semiconductor Field-effect Transistor).
 Multilevel cells use fewer MOSFETs but store more bits of data per cell.

 Without going into too much detail, here is a basic rundown.

-Triple level cell memory is versions of multi-level cell memory which can store 3 bits per cell.
-It is slower again compared with multi-cell memory but reduces the cost a step further.
+Triple-level cell memory is a version of multi-level cell memory that can store 3 bits per cell.
+It is slower again compared with multi-cell memory but further reduces the cost.

-The two main types of flash memory used in SSDs.
+The two main types of flash memory are used in SSDs.

 When an SSD is worth it

-Here are some examples of when it makes perfect sense to exchange your mechanical hard drive with an SSD.
+Here are some examples of when exchanging your mechanical hard drive with an SSD makes perfect sense.

-- Laptops: In most cases, laptops don’t require a massive amount of storage.
+- Laptops: In most cases, laptops don’t require massive storage.
 So it makes sense to use an SSD.

 - Desktop computers: It has arrived at the stage where every new computer that I build for someone will have an SSD as the operating system drive (or C Drive).
-If extra storage is needed, you can add as many as you see fit, making storage space a non-issue.
+You can add as many as you see fit if extra storage is needed, making storage space a non-issue.

-- Low capacity external drives: When you are wanting an external drive to store files on and a big drive isn’t needed, it’s an ideal time to use an SSD.
-It will make it reliable and robust, not mention the desirable transfer rates.
+- Low-capacity external drives: When you want external storage and a big drive isn’t always needed, it’s an ideal time to use an SSD.
+It will make it reliable and robust, not to mention the desirable transfer rates.